Inflaton fragmentation in E-models of cosmological $\alpha$-attractors: Conclusions and discussion

 \section{Conclusions and discussion}

 Recently proposed $\alpha$-attractors are categorized into two subclasses: T-models and E-models, which are favored by the observations, due to the flatness of the potentials.
 It is known that such a flatness of the potential makes the inflaton fragment into the quasi-stable objects called I-balls.
 In this paper, we investigated the possibility of the formation of I-balls in E-models.
 For small $\alpha$, $\phi$ feels the flatness for longer time, hence the negative pressure may induce the instability and I-balls are formed.
 By using the linear instability analysis, and also performing the lattice simulation, we actually confirmed that the I-balls are formed for $\alpha\ltsim\alpha^{\rm E}_{\rm th}\sim10^{-3}$.
-The maximal $\alpha$ for the I-balls formation is rather larger than in the case of T-models, which is about $\alpha^{\rm T}_{\rm th}\sim10^{-4}$~\cite{19,20}.
-This difference is due to the different behavior in the potential, especially the cubic term in the E-models, which is absent in the T-models.
-The formation of the I-balls after inflation can have a great influence on the reheating properties.
+The maximal $\alpha$ for the I-balls formation is rather larger than in the case of T-models, which is about $\alpha^{\rm T}_{\rm th}\sim10^{-4}$~\cite{Lozanov:2016hid,Kim:2017duj}.
+This difference would be due to the cubic term in the E-models, which is absent in the T-models.
+The formation of the I-balls after inflation can have an influence on the reheating properties.
 Since the reheating temperature is altered from the perturbative one, the cosmological scenarios such as baryogenesis, gravitino production are affected.
 Also the predictions on the inflationary variables $n_s$ and $r$ can be changed, since the CMB pivot scale $N_*$ is related to the reheating temperature. {\bf Note added}

-While we were finalizing this work, the paper~\cite{na} by Lozanov, et al. appeared, which discusses the fragmentation of the inflaton field in the cosmological $\alpha$-attractors.
+While we were finalizing this work, the paper~\cite{Lozanov:2017hjm} by Lozanov, et al. appeared, which discusses the fragmentation of the inflaton field in the cosmological $\alpha$-attractors.
 Although they focus on the impacts of the short-lived objects which appear in the case of $n>1$, they calculate the instability bands for E-models with $n=1$.
 Our results in Sec.~\ref{sec:dr} are consistent with their analysis.
 Moreover, we show the numerical simulations of the I-ball formation and point out the difference in the critical value of $\alpha$ for I-ball formation between E-models and T-models, which may solve the degeneracy of the inflationary observables predicted by each model.